frncscp/aruzi/README.md

  ## Other capabilities

- - Automatic generation of a 320kbps copy for hi-res albums.
+ - Automatic generation of a 320kbps copy for hi-res albums. (soon)

 ## Installation